 How often does it occur?
 It is estimated that annually, about 21,000 men and 7,000 women are diagnosed with primary liver cancer.

-What does University of Minnesota Physicians Cancer Care offer?
+What does University of Minnesota Cancer Care offer?
 Our gastrointestinal specialists are experts at diagnosing and treating complex gastrointestinal disorders, including liver cancer.